alecksandr26/my-flask-code/templates/README.md

 </html>
 ```
 ## To create blocks of html
-we can create like componentes with the power of jinja2, these components are blocks of html code that we can get and use it multiple times, this thing I create another flask file like this.
+we can create like componentes with the power of jinja2, these components can be used multiple times basically we need to create a base.html file where we allocate everything basically we can plot all the blocks and we need to create a child template this template will be an extesion from the main .html file.
 ```
 """
 This is an exmple of how can do inheritance with the templates